pratik98/pratik98.github.com/_posts/2016-02-12-Distantplaces.md

 categories: general
 ---
 I recently came across this beautiful song by this awesome cappella group Penn Masala.
-I have been playing this song in loop for few days now. somehow i am able to related to the lyrics of this song. just loving it.
+I have been playing this song in loop for few days now. somehow i am able to relate with the lyrics of this song. just loving it.

 Link: [Distant Places](https://www.youtube.com/watch?v=qDtAScZLx0U)